-The final determining factor for two-tiered bike racks is the budget.
+The final determining factor for a double tier bike rack is the budget.
 Depending on the total number of bike storage spots and the specific design of the unit you select, prices can range from a few hundred dollars to a few thousand dollars.
 It's a matter of figuring out where the final price fits into your budget.

 Two Tier Bike Rack Selection Tips

-Maximizing space is usually the main reason for considering a two-tier or two level bike rack and where you need to start when comparing specific solutions.
+Maximizing space is usually the main reason for considering a tiered rack and where you need to start when comparing specific solutions.

-One main difference of two-tiered bike racks is they are designed with rack elements at the same height or where the racks alternate in height.
+One main difference between two tier bike storage racks is they are designed with rack elements at the same height or where the racks alternate in height.